 - In fact, before Eli Lilly announced the pause on the high dose arm, they were announcing their petition for EUA on early treatment because the data was excellent.

-- Regeneron similarly applied for EUA for it’s more well-known antibody treatment (a double as opposed to single monoclonal antibody) for equally promising data.
+- Regeneron similarly applied for EUA for its more well-known antibody treatment (a double as opposed to a single monoclonal antibody) for equally promising data.

 - Both companies have said that once approved, they have adequate manufacturing capacity to meet demand.

 - Similar to the news on antibodies not helping sicker patients later in their disease, The World Health Organization announced that their Solidarity Study found no benefit from Remdesivir.